chloroExtractorTeam/chloroExtractor/README.md

 $ ./ptx -c ownptx.cfg -1 FQ_1 -2 FQ_2

 ```

-## Data
+## Input data
 The chloroExtractor uses unsortet Fastq files with paired end reads.
 Please make sure your reads are not sortet at all, otherwise there could be problems or even wrong results.

 ## License
 For License please refer to the LICENSE file